jibsen/tinf/README.md

 cmake --build . --config Release
 ~~~

-You can also simply compile the source files and link them into your project.
+You can also compile the source files and link them into your project.
+CMake
-CMake just provides an easy way to build and test across various platforms and
+just provides an easy way to build and test across various platforms and
 toolsets.

 [doxygen]: http://www.doxygen.org/